-On the market in ever-evolving incarnations for nearly twenty years, Microsoft SharePoint has become one of the world’s most popular intranet platforms.
-But even alongside a slew of Office 365 applications, is it the best option for today’s mobile-first, employee-centric digital workplace, where the importance of company-wide communication and culture-building has been on the rise?
+On the market in ever-evolving incarnations for more than twenty years, Microsoft SharePoint is one of the world’s most popular intranet platforms.
+But even alongside a range of communication-focused Microsoft 365 applications like Teams and Yammer, is it the best option for today’s remote, mobile-first, employee-centric digital workplace?

-The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees of a company to share documents in a web browser, which in those days was a pretty big deal.
+The story of SharePoint begins in 2001.
+Microsoft released what was more or less a web-based way for employees to share documents in a web browser.
+And in those days, that was a pretty big deal.

-By 2003, SharePoint was quickly gaining in popularity, with the number of files that businesses were putting into SharePoint sites growing exponentially.
+By 2003, SharePoint was quickly gaining in popularity.
+The number of files that businesses were putting into SharePoint sites growing exponentially.
 As a result, businesses were requesting additional customization options in order to do more with their files.

 But it wouldn’t be until the next SharePoint update in 2007 that Microsoft really began to change the game.